Interactive Learning Paradigms, Incorporated

 Antidotes, if applicable, will be found on Section 4 of an HCS 2012-compliant SDS and are meant for use by emergency personnel.
 Some antidotes are useful only for certain kinds of exposures such as skin absorption, ingestion or inhalation so administration of an antidote should only be done after contacting a poison control center or other medical professional.
 When seeking emergency treatment for a chemical exposure, it is very useful to take the SDS and label (if feasible and not dangerous) with you to the emergency room.

-You can contact the American Association of Poison Control Centers in an emergency situation by calling (800) 222-1222 (or call your local hospital emergency room).
+You can contact the American's Poison Centers in an emergency situation by calling (800) 222-1222 (or call your local hospital emergency room).

 See the references in the poison entry for more about emergency poisoning procedures and resources.

-Ensure a safe workplace with danger, warning, caution and notice signs from Safety Emporium!
+Ensure a safe workplace with safety signs and labels from Safety Emporium!

 Further Reading